structurizr/structurizr.github.io/commands/14-list/index.md

 ## Options

-- -workspace: The path or URL to the workspace JSON/DSL file (required)
+- `-workspace`: The path or URL to the workspace JSON/DSL file (required)

 ## Example